LightFoe/THM-WriteUp/README.md

 ## >whoami

-I'm fairly new to this website that I recently discovered and I hope I will do most of the rooms, trying to maximize what i can learn in the process :D
+I'm fairly new to this website that I recently discovered and I hope I will do most of the rooms, trying to maximize what i can learn in the process :smiley:

 ## Rooms